itsgox/sokoban-bot/README.md

 Sokoban is a popular game that I wanted to bring to Discord as a bot.
 I know PolyMars already did a bot like this, but i wanted to do my own version!

+You can add my 24/7 [Sokoban Bot](https://itsgox.com/sokoban), or you can run your own version of the bot following the next steps!

 ## Installation

-To run your own **Sokoban Bot**, you will need to download the following npm packages:
+To run your own **Sokoban Bot**, you will need to download the files from this repository, and the following npm packages:

 ```bash
 npm install discord.js